Cable broadband explained

 Frequent users should pick an unlimited package

 Unlimited cable broadband plans may appear to be more expensive than those with usage caps, but the opposite is often true.
-Plans with caps often charge you when you go over the prescribed limit.
+Plans with caps often charge you when you go over the set limit.
 If you don’t keep your eye on the ball, these excess charges can soon build up, resulting in a big monthly bill.
 If you know that you’ll be using the web a lot you can avoid this by selecting an unlimited plan.

 Big households should pick faster packages